smaranjitghose/streamlit_course/Module 8/Module 8.md

 #### **Conclusion**

-Page links transform your multi-page apps from menu-driven interfaces into guided experiences.
-By placing navigation buttons where they make logical sense in your content, you help users move through your app more naturally.
-This creates apps that feel less like collections of separate pages and more like cohesive, well-designed workflows.
+Strategic placement of navigation elements within content creates intuitive user journeys that guide users through complex workflows without relying on traditional menu systems.
+This contextual navigation approach transforms fragmented interfaces into cohesive experiences where each interaction feels purposeful and logically connected to the user's current task.
+Mastering these flow-based navigation patterns enables developers to build applications that feel less like software tools and more like natural, guided experiences.

 -----